anabbaa/actionReact/README.md

   - after step uses the key word uses: then actons/name of action with version bytyping @v then number
   - with: some steps need configuration do it with key wor with: then enter and tap to another step go brack from your position
+    - may be you need another token tick on repo and workflows
+    - when xou excute two jobs it will excute them in parallel need add to a job so it needs another job so it will started after first one finishd and if the first failed the second will not start to addd more needs: needs: [1, 2 ]